This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 If possible, it’s advisable to wait until the potato plant flowers start to die off so that you can begin digging the tubers.
 However, other factors affect the yield of our potatoes, including solar radiance, nitrogen abundance, rainfall or watering, soil and air temperature, day length, and certain nutrients such as calcium and magnesium, among many others.

-When a potato plant flowers, it’s a sign of how mature it is and that the tubers are growing bigger.
+When a potato plants flowers, it shows how mature it is and that the tubers are growing bigger.
 You can also check on the growth progress of the potatoes by digging around the plant with bare hands to reach out for new potatoes.
 Before the potato flowers, you will likely have baby potatoes, but you can still harvest them if you are okay with that size.

 However, if you are in an area where temperatures get too warm, it’s a good idea to dig out the potatoes.
-When soil temperatures get to about 80 degrees Fahrenheit, tubers will stop forming, so there is no point leaving them to continue growing.
+When soil temperatures reach about 80 degrees Fahrenheit, tubers will stop forming, so there is no point in leaving them to continue growing.

 How Much Time Does a Potato Take to Flower?

-Typically, potato plants will start flowering as they get nearer the end of the growing season, just like any other plant.
+Typically, potato plants will start flowering near the end of the growing season, just like any other plant.
 Flowers attract pollinators that help potato plants to reproduce more in the future.
 In most cases, flowers indicate that potato plants have started producing tubers.
 Still, flowers can also signify that the plant may be over-fertilized, leading to a rush in flower production.

 Also, excessively high or low temperatures can lead to flowering before the ideal time or even faster growth than the expected time.
 As a general rule, you will mostly see the plant flowers approximately 55 to 60 days after the planting time of the potato seed in the ground.
 This period allows the potato plant to flower and produces fruit before being dormant.

-The period it takes for a potato to blossom typically lasts only a short time as they wait for the pollination period.
+The period it takes for a potato to blossom typically lasts only briefly as they wait for the pollination period.
 After pollination, the flower turns into a fruit.
 If pollination doesn’t occur quickly, the buds die and fall off the plant to make new growth.

 Known to raise divided opinions, the decision to remove flowers from potato plants remains a hot topic for debate amongst gardeners.
 Although, in theory, removing the flowers should divert more energy toward the growth of the potato tubers, the difference is thought to be quite negligible.
 So, it comes down to personal choices and preferences.